tradingview/rest_integrations_docs/source/trading/Concepts.rst

 Reverse Position
 ~~~~~~~~~~~~~~~~~

-Users can reverse strategy's positions from long to short or from short to long.
+Users can reverse positions from long to short or from short to long.
-There are two ways to do this:
+There are three ways to do this:

+- Via the *Chart*.
 - Via the :ref:`DOM panel <depth-of-market>`, by clicking the *Reverse* button.
 - Via the *Account manager* panel, by clicking the right mouth button on the position and selecting *Reverse Position*.